 Bringing everyone along for the ride when it comes to CX will build support and advocacy around your improvements and goals, especially customer-facing employees who can give you a better insight and perk the ears of stakeholders who want to keep them happy.

-Mark explained: “When you bring your frontline and customer-facing employees into the process, they’re going to have lots of questions, ideas and thoughts about it.
+Mark explained: “When you bring your frontline and customer-facing employees into the process, they’re going to have lots of questions, ideas, and thoughts about it.
 Engaging them means the leadership has to take notice and be responsive to the ideas that are coming forward.”

-Bringing others from across the business on to your CX improvement projects will help them relate to the work and success of CX, makes them see the benefits, but also gives them ownership and responsibility within the project to become an organic advocate.
+Bringing others from across the business on to your CX improvement projects will help them relate to the work and success of CX, makes them see the benefits, and also gives them ownership and responsibility within the project to become an organic advocate.

-Amy added: “When I was leading digital experience for one of the biggest credit card franchises in the world, one of the things that was critical for my team’s success was pulling people from the business into all of our efforts.
+Amy added: “When I was leading digital experience for one of the biggest credit card franchises in the world, one of the things that were critical for my team’s success was pulling people from the business into all of our efforts.

-Incentives, rewards and recognition
+Incentives, rewards, and recognition

 Creating CX incentives and linking compensation to your CX improvements can help to keep momentum and sustain it for the longer term.

 Mark said: “You can create reward programs for successes across your customer experience.”